mscarey/legislice/docs/guides/enactments.rst

 We can use the :meth:`~legislice.enactments.Enactment.select` method to limit the text of the provision that’s considered “selected”.
 One way to do this is with a series of strings that exactly match the text we want to select.
-Because we're selecting only some of the text, the output of the :meth:`~legislice.enactments.BaseEnactment.selected_text` method will be different.
+Because we're selecting only some of the text, the output of the :meth:`~legislice.enactments.EnactmentPassage.selected_text` method will be different.

     >>> passages = fourteenth_amendment.select(["No State shall", "deprive any person of", "liberty", "without due process of law"])